You may not be surprised to hear this, but it still bears repeating: hybrid events are here to stay.

 - Attendees at the venue: Cheers and applauds wildly

 10 seconds later… Hello?
 Scientist X?
 What’s going on?

 20 seconds later…Hello?
 Hello?

 There should never be a latency issue at your hybrid event.
 Period.

 The need for organizers now, instead of defaulting to RTMP, is to look for a streaming platform that is zero latency- like Zuddl.

-2. Using a virtual event platform that makes you compromise on branding
+2. Using a hybrid event platform that makes you compromise on branding

 A large part of creating a hybrid experience that feels unified and shared is branding, because consistent branding throughout the event, at both the physical venue and your virtual one, ties both experiences together.
-However, this can be difficult if your virtual event platform partner doesn’t have the capability to let you brand the virtual event your way.
+However, this can be difficult if your hybrid event platform partner doesn’t have the capability to let you brand the hybrid event your way.

 Branding, after all, is much more than slapping a logo and your brand colours on the welcome or login page.
 It’s about being able to create a look and feel that resonates with your brand, and this can be achieved through creative use of image, video and interactivity.

 So when picking your hybrid event platform, look for the branding ability it gives you.
 Take for example, this schedule page created by the University of Maryland (UMD) for their hybrid Board of Trustees meeting.
 Not only does it make clever use of UMD branding, but it also showcases the critical role the Foundation plays, and therefore subtly highlights the importance of the event as well.